 As long as you don’t feel like your hand is on a Slip’N Slide then they’re great.

 You’ll be shooting better than any storm trooper with this concealable baby for sure.

 Overall: * * * *

-This is a great inexpensive carry gun.
+Add a no-nonsense IWB or pocket holster and this is a great inexpensive concealed-carry gun.
 Period.